Board Members 2023-24

 Dr Hannah Seymour

-Dr Hannah Seymour is a practising geriatrician at Fiona Stanley Hospital in Western Australia, where she looks after older people in partnership with orthopaedic surgeons.
-Dr Seymour has experience in using data to improve care, and has been involved with the Australian and New Zealand Hip Fracture Registry since its formation.
+Dr Hannah Seymour is a practising clinician in geriatrics at Fiona Stanley Hospital in Western Australia, where she looks after older people in partnership with orthopaedic surgeons.
+Dr Seymour has experience in using data to improve care and has been involved with the Australian and New Zealand Hip Fracture Registry since its formation.
 Her passion is improving outcomes and experience for frail older people in hospitals.

-Dr Seymour has extensive clinical leadership experience.
+Dr Seymour has extensive experience in clinical leadership.
 She has held positions in the Western Australian Department of Health in falls prevention and aged care.
-She gained experience in transformation through the Four Hour Rule Program at Royal Perth Hospital and led the clinical commissioning of Fiona Stanley Hospital, where she was a Medical Director until 2020.
-Dr Seymour was the clinical nominee on the Sustainable Health Review and is currently the clinical director of the Western Australian Electronic Medical Records program.
-Dr Seymour recently graduated from the Australian Institute of Company Directors Course.
+She gained experience in transformation through the Four Hour Rule program at Royal Perth Hospital and led the clinical commissioning of Fiona Stanley Hospital, where she was a Medical Director until recently.
+Dr Seymour was the clinical nominee on the Sustainable Health Review and is currently the clinical lead of the Western Australian Electronic Medical Record Program.

 Adjunct Professor Kylie Ward

-Qualifications: RN, MMgt, FACN, FCHSM (Hon), Wharton Fellow, GAICD
+Qualifications: RN, MMgt, FACN, FCHSM (Hon), Wharton Fellow, MAICDD

 Dr Helena Williams